openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## HLS (HTTP Live Streaming)

-HLS is a way of splitting the live stream up into small h264 based files so it can be played in many browsers without using much CPU power and it can also contain audio.
+HLS is a way of splitting the live stream up into small H.264 based files so it can be played in many browsers without using much CPU power and it can also contain audio.
 Because the files need to be created and are not streamed live, this creates a lag/delay behind real time that can be lowered (more on that below).

 The channel called 'startStream' can be used to create HLS non stop and remove the startup delay that comes with using this type of stream.
 The startup delay and the lag are two different things with the startup delay easily solved by turning this switch ON.
 If the channel is OFF, the stream will start and stop automatically as required, but you will get a delay before the stream is fully running and this may cause you to need to ask twice for the stream.
-With a fast server running Openhab it should only need to be requested once, but on slower ARM systems it takes a while for FFmpeg to get running at full speed.
+With a fast server running OpenHAB it should only need to be requested once, but on slower ARM systems it takes a while for FFmpeg to get running at full speed.

 It can be helpful sometimes to use this line in a rule to start the stream before it is needed further on in the rule ``sendHttpGetRequest("http://192.168.0.2:54321/ipcamera.m3u8")`` as the stream will stay running for 64 seconds.
 This 64 second delay before the stream is stopped helps when you are moving back and forth in a UI, as the stream does not keep stopping and needing to start each time you move around the UI.
-Cameras with h264 format streams (most cameras except ESP32 based Cameras) can use the HLS format to stream to Chromecasts and Nest Home Hubs.
+Cameras with H.264 format streams (most cameras except ESP32 based Cameras) can use the HLS format to stream to Chromecasts and Nest Home Hubs.
-Browsers that support this format can also display HLS using the webview or Habpanel items.
+Browsers that support this format can also display HLS using the webview or HABpanel items.
 Apple devices have excellent support for HLS due to the standard being invented by Apple so they work out of the box.
 Some browsers like Chrome may require a plugin or an update to be installed before they are able to display the video.